paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 I didn't want to start with red as it would make me hungry and the base yellow fits the design a bit better, so I applied a small initial shift, hence `const from = 51` set as the initial offset.

-And, as long as the basic implementation goes, that's it!
+And, as far as the basic implementation goes, that's it!

 Now, there are three other areas of improvement:

 ### Performance

-We're triggering a repaint on every scroll, so I was a bit worried that older mobile devices, or even high-end laptops plugged in to 4k screens might not be able to maintain solid 60fps.
+We're triggering a repaint on every scroll, so I was a bit worried that older mobile devices, or even some hi-end laptops plugged in to 4k screens might not be able to maintain solid 60fps.
 But, I'm happy with the results so far.
 Using [passive event listeners](//developers.google.com/web/updates/2016/06/passive-event-listeners) provided a bit of a boost, especially on mobile.

 When/if I realise that performance is a problem, especially with more content down the line, I'll probably focus on these areas first: